greatest-ape/OctaSine/README.md

   limitations) as well as the percentage of signal that is simply added to the final output, enabling additive synthesis.
 By default, operator 4 is routed to operator 3, operator 3 to operator 2 and operator 2 to operator 1.
+* Master volume and master frequency parameters
+* Four LFOs capable of targeting most operator parameters as well as most parameters of lower index LFOs.
 * 128 voices (using them all simultaneously might consume quite a bit of CPU time though)
 * Fully automatable
-* Master volume and master frequency parameters
 * Work-in-progress graphical user interface.
 To use, compile OctaSine with `gui` feature.